Find out about the latest publications and events at Mass General's Collaborative Center for X-linked Dystonia-Parkinsonism.

 CCXDP Investigator Michael Talkowski, PhD Named Director of Center for Genomic Medicine at Mass General

-September 1, 2020 – Congratulations to CCXDP investigator Dr. Michael Talkowski, who has been selected to become the next Director of the Center for Genomic Medicine (CGM) at Massachusetts General Hospital.
+September 1, 2020 – CCXDP investigator Dr. Michael Talkowski has been selected as Director of the Center for Genomic Medicine (CGM) at Massachusetts General Hospital.
 Dr. Talkowski will be the third CGM Director, following two world-class scientists, Dr. Sekar Kathiresan and founding director Dr. James Gusella.

 Michael completed his PhD in 2008 in Human Genetics, with a focus in neuropsychiatric genetics, from the University of Pittsburgh Graduate School of Public Health and Department of Psychiatry.
 His postdoctoral training followed in neurogenetics and genomics here at Mass General, Harvard Medical School, and the Broad Institute under Dr. Gusella.
 During this time, he developed methods to explore structural rearrangements in the genome and determine their impact in neurodevelopmental disorders and congenital anomalies.
 He was promoted to Instructor in Neurology in 2011 and appointed to the faculty as Assistant Professor in 2013.